jitbit/AspNetSaml/README.md

 //ASP.NET MVC action method...
 But you can easily modify the code for Web-forms etc. public ActionResult SamlConsume()
 {
-	//specify the certificate that your SAML provider has given to you string samlCertificate = @"-----BEGIN CERTIFICATE----- BLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAH123543==
+	// 1.
+TODO: specify the certificate that your SAML provider gave you string samlCertificate = @"-----BEGIN CERTIFICATE----- BLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAH123543==
 -----END CERTIFICATE-----";

-	Saml.Response samlResponse = new Response(samlCertificate);
-	samlResponse.LoadXmlFromBase64(Request.Form["SAMLResponse"]); //SAML providers usually POST the data into this var
+	// 2.
+Let's read the data - SAML providers usually POST it into the "SAMLResponse" var Saml.Response samlResponse = new Response(samlCertificate, Request.Form["SAMLResponse"]);

+	// 3.
+We're done!
 	if (samlResponse.IsValid())
 	{
 		//WOOHOO!!! user is logged in
-		//YAY!

 		//Some more optional stuff for you
-		//lets extract username/firstname etc
+		//let's extract username/firstname etc
 		string username, email, firstname, lastname;
 		try
 		{